-In the past, both Geisha and courtesans belong to Kagai, but the two professions were clearly distinguished each other.
-Geisha was a women who has mastered some arts like singing, dancing or playing musical instrument and shows her performance at the party.
+Most common misunderstanding is the idea that Geisha is courtesan.
+In the past, both Geisha and courtesans belonged to Kagai, but the two professions were clearly distinguished each other.
+Geisha was a woman who has mastered some arts like singing, dancing or playing musical instrument and shows her performance at the liquor party.
 She did not sell her body for money.
-Now that prostitute is strictly prohibited, Kagai of the day is the place where we can invite Geisha and enjoy their artistic performance.
+Kagai of the day is the place where we can invite Geisha to a party and enjoy their artistic performance there.

 In Tokyo, there are six famous Kagais such as Shinbashi, Akasaka, Yoshicho, Mukoujima, Asakusa, and Kagurazaka.
 About 20 Geishas are now in Kagurazaka.